mdbs99/james/README.md

       james
       mormot

-Alternatively, you can change Text All paths to point to your mORMot copy.
+Alternatively, you can change paths of TestAll to point to your mORMot copy.

 ## How to contribute?